 Chimney Rock Alpine Cabernet Sauvignon Stags Leap District 2008

-Alpine is the most Bordeaux-esque of our Cabernets.
-It’s consistently the most distinct Cabernet year after year.
-Alpine Vineyard attracts the most fanatic Cabernet enthusiasts.
+Alpine is the most Bordeaux-esque of our Cabernets, consistently the most distinct, and attracts the most fanatic Cabernet enthusiasts.

 Solid structure as we expect from this hillside block but with an elegant tannin profile, this wine has a lots of weight and depth.